artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

-This command uses the Storage Service API to determine which stored AIPs and AICs need to be reindexed (based on status and origin pipeline), and then reindexes those AIPs and AICs from temporarily downloaded copies of the their METS files.
+This command uses the Storage Service API to determine which stored AIPs and AICs need to be reindexed (based on status and origin pipeline), and then reindexes those AIPs and AICs from temporarily downloaded copies of their METS files.
 This approach enables reindexing of AIPs/AICs stored in encrypted and some remote storage locations.
 However, this command must be run on the same system that Archivematica is installed on, since it uses code from the